Urban affairs & planning: Searching, citing, engaging literatures

-Bruce Pencek on search techniques to discover and acquire research sources effectively -- so you can manage your time and effort.
+Bruce Pencek's system of search techniques to discover and acquire relevant research sources efficiently -- so you can manage your time and effort.

 I. When to search "the literature"... for the feasibility of the research plan, for primary and secondary sources relevant to the research question, and for making sure you've covered all bases on your answer to your question when you write your paper.